ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 no overlaps will influence our benchmark results.
 These results can be seen in the table below:

+{% include table-caption.html caption="Even with a smaller vector table size, floret is competitive with the default fastText vectors.
+Evaluated on the development set." %}

 | Word Vectors                                  | Unique Vectors*     | Precision                | Recall                   | F1-score                 |
 |-----------------------------------------------|---------------------|--------------------------|--------------------------|--------------------------|
 | fastText (default: CommonCrawl + Wikipedia)   | 714k            | **0.89±0.01** | 0.86±0.01          | **0.88±0.00** |